slimtoolkit/slim/README.md

 - `include-check-id-file` - file with check IDs to include
 - `exclude-check-id` - check ID to exclude
 - `exclude-check-id-file` - file with check IDs to exclude
+- `show-nohits` - show checks with no matches
+- `show-snippet` - show check match snippet (default value: true)
+- `list-checks` - list available checks (don't need to specify the target flag if you just want to list the available checks)

 ### `XRAY` COMMAND OPTIONS